ClusterLabs/PAF/docs/workshop/fr/workshop-PAF.md

 Cleaned up pgsqld:1 on hanode3
 Cleaned up pgsqld:2 on hanode3

-  * The configuration prevents the cluster from stopping or starting 'pgsql-clone' (unmanaged) Waiting for 3 replies from the CRMd...
+  * The configuration prevents the cluster from stopping or starting 'pgsqld-clone' (unmanaged) Waiting for 3 replies from the CRMd...
 OK

 # pcs resource failcount show pgsqld hanode3